Updated: May 19, 2021

 Did you face any problems in releasing the film?

-We had a plan to release BOHUBRITTA- CIRCLES an independent film.
+We had a plan to release BOHUBRITTA- CIRCLES as an independent film.
 We completed the film on schedule time and we had already started working on our release plan.
 But, bad luck, we never thought that ‘Miss Corona’ would smile at us.
-And the rest is present.
+So we had to wait for a long period.
+It has now released on a Kolkata based virtual cinema hall named MyCinemaHall.com this Friday, i.e, 14th May 2021.

 What was your background before making your first film?